BlogRenting in Colombia

 💰 Price and real costs

-• Sale price or rental amount
+• Sale price or monthly rent

-• Monthly administration: included or separate?
+• Monthly maintenance fee: included or separate?

-• Who pays utilities (water, electricity, gas)?
+• Who pays for utilities (water, electricity, gas)?

-• Are there pending maintenance fees?
+• Are there any pending maintenance fees?

 📖 Keep reading

-See average rentals in Medellín →
+See average rents in Medellín →

-Checklist: Contact information and availability
+Checklist: Contact details and availability

-📞 Contact information and availability
+📞 Contact details and availability

 • WhatsApp number (not just calls)

-• Hours when you can attend visits
+• Hours when you can accommodate visits

 • If you accept virtual visits via video call